-SUMMARY OF WATER CHEMISTRY ADVICE AFFECTING THE RHEEM WARRANTY
+SUMMARY OF WATER CHEMISTRY ADVICE AFFECTING THE RHEEM WARRANTY water heater pH < 6.0

 The water heater is not suitable for certain water chemistries.
 Those chemistries are listed below.
 If the water heater is connected at any time to a water supply with the following water chemistry, Rheem's warranty will not cover any resultant faults: